bclynch/pomb-old/README.md

 ### Top Priorities

-#### FOCUS ON TRIP / JUNCTURE / DIARY EXPERIENCE
 - Finish juncture creation modal
     - gpx upload component is uploading every time user adds something.
 Should ONLY be when they save
-- Need a way for user to reorder junctures or perhaps just by time ... need to consider
 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need metric / imperial conversion for graphs / data (total distance, elevation climbed / descended / flat) -- Did the stats on juncture page.
 Need to hold this info in settings based on local storage and have toggles around where required.
 Need to do for chart data
     - Component for toggle imperial / metric
     - Need to add posts, photos, description
-- Starting pin for trip
-    - Maybe just have a similar map interface to juncture where you can set the starting point + update db model. - check
-    - Need to put start marker on trip + trip map page + put account for in bounds
 - Linode Hosting
 - Mobile usage!
 - Would be nice to have a trip page thats a little more static, but graphical.
 Shows all junctures, posts, photos, stats in some nice way.
-    - Lonely planet would actually be a nice template for this...
-Already done some work on the format too - check
-    - Dont use default nav  - keep at top - check
-    - Use LP top menu fixed - check
-    - map - check
-		- Nice to have visited countries on the trip banner as flags - Can take flags from polarsteps like this https://s3-eu-west-1.amazonaws.com/polarsteps/assets/img/flags/sz.svg
     - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)(also have an 'all junctures' page that displays chronological in a nice vertical timeline look)
         - Need banner img for timeline page
     - gallery + all photos page w/ infinite scroll
     - couple stats (countries, distance, w/e)
-    - posts + all posts page (looks like blog list view) - in progress
 - Place newsletter component around (one of the nav shades, blog posts, w/e)
 - Can probably pare down the nav to just the following: -- in progress
     - Community